helmfile/helmfile/docs/builtin-objects.md

-# releaseset template built-in objects
+# helmfile template built-in objects

 - `Environment`: The information about the environment.
 This is set by the `--environment` flag.
 It has several objects inside of it: